Get in touch with us

 As for drinks, you can go for the good old mulled wine, but once in Slovakia, you should not miss your chance to taste the local drinks that perhaps warm you up much faster than just wine, and that cannot be found anywhere else in the world.
 One of such drinks is ‘hriatô’, a peculiar fruit-brandy-based cocktail made with bacon or pork fat and honey.
 If that sounds too exotic for your stomach, try out the local versions of grog, a hot drink based on rum and spices, or punch, with fruits.

-And the pickings for the avid shopper seeking gifts as well as decorations are pretty good.
+Shoppers searching for gifts and decorations will find a lot to choose from.
 A stroll around the markets will reveal a variety of handmade items, some reflecting traditional crafts and others showing an unusual artistic flair.
 Traditional Christmas decorations like porcelain, ceramics, woodcarvings, or delicate crochet angels are widely available.
 In the afternoon, stages, located throughout the markets, feature traditional and modern musical programmes.

 Advent music